nomilous/dinkum/README.md

 Seamless integration with [notice](git@github.com:nomilous/notice.git)

-* specifically the capacity for request throttling
+* specifically the capacity for request throttling / built in queue
     * to reign the bus in
-    * can lead to a lot of inprocess capsules (but thats another story)
+    * can lead to a lot of inprocess capsules on the bus (but thats another story)

 * and the api proxy
-    * properties exposed to serialization on a dinkum instatnce are queryable over the notice api
+    * properties exposed to serialization on a dinkum instatance are queryable over the notice api
     * eg. `hubs/:uuid:/tools/dinkumInstance/stats`
     * (later) dinkum instance configurables (eg, queueLimit, requestLimit) can be manpulated over the notice api infrastructure